toolleeo/cli-apps/README.md

 * [fastmod](https://github.com/facebookincubator/fastmod) - A tool to assist you with large-scale codebase refactors, and it supports most of codemod's options.
 It is focused on improving the use case "I want to use interactive mode to make sure my regex is correct, and then I want to apply the regex everywhere".
 * [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) is a general-purpose command-line finder with fuzzy search/filter capabilities; good integration with `vim`.
 * [fzy](https://github.com/jhawthorn/fzy) - Better fuzzy finder.
-* [Graphtage](https://github.com/trailofbits/graphtage) - Graphtage is a commandline utility and underlying library for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, YAML, plist, and CSS files.
 * [grc](https://github.com/pengwynn/grc) - (Generic Colouriser) can be configured to parse a given text stream and to colorize it according to regexp written in configuration files; different patterns can be associated to file types.
 * [hck](https://github.com/sstadick/hck) - A sharp cut clone.
 * [huniq](https://github.com/koraa/huniq) - Command line utility to remove duplicates from the given input.
 Note that huniq does not sort the input, it just removes duplicates.
-* [jq](https://stedolan.github.io/jq/) - (JSON Query?) is sed-like processor for JSON data; can be used to process JSON files and data streams and perform operations such as those allowed by `cat`, `sed`, `grep` and `awk` on regular text files.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [luneta](https://github.com/fbeline/luneta) - Interactive filter that can be easily composed within any script.
 * [ov](https://github.com/noborus/ov) - Feature-rich terminal-based text viewer.
 * [percol](https://github.com/mooz/percol) - A Python script that "1) receives input lines from `stdin` or a file, 2) lists the input lines and waits for input that filter/select the line(s), 3) outputs the selected line(s) to `stdout`"; can be used to add interactivity to many regular shell commands.
 * [pick](https://github.com/calleerlandsson/pick) - Utility that allows users to choose one option from a set of choices using an interface with fuzzy search functionality.
-* [q](http://harelba.github.io/q/) - Executes SQL-like queries on CSVs/TSVs tabular data files; each tabular file is treated as a database table; support to all SQL constructs (`WHERE`, `GROUP BY`, `JOIN`).
 * [sd](https://github.com/chmln/sd) - s[earch] & d[isplace] - An intuitive find & replace CLI; a possible replacement for sed.
 * [skim](https://github.com/lotabout/skim) - Fuzzy Finder in rust.
 * [squeeze](https://github.com/aymericbeaumet/squeeze) - Enables to extract rich information from any text (raw, JSON, HTML, YAML, etc).
 * [teip](https://github.com/greymd/teip) - Select partial standard input and replace with the result of another command.
-* [vgrep](https://github.com/vrothberg/vgrep) - User-friendly pager for grep.
 * [ydiff](https://github.com/ymattw/ydiff) - View colored, incremental diff.
-* [yq](https://github.com/mikefarah/yq) - Portable command-line YAML processor.

 ## <a name="text-search"></a>Text search